lambdaisland/glogi/README.md

 [my.ns] {:spy [host "localhost" port 8080]}
 ```

-This will be logged slighly diferently on Clojure, due to Glogc being a thin wrapper
+This will be logged slighly diferently on Clojure.
+This is because Pedestal
-and Pedestal not supporting multiple values:
+doesn't directly support multiple values to spy, and Glogc tries to be a
+thin wrapper:

 ```
-[my.ns] {:spy [host port] :value [ "localhost"8080]}
+[my.ns] {:spy [host port] :value ["localhost" 8080]}
 ```
+If you call spy on multiple values, the last value will be returned, analogous
+to `do`.

 ### Special keys